byuflowlab/FastMultipole/docs/src/tutorial.md

 # Tutorial

-Here is how you run FLOWFMM.
+Here is how you run FastMultipole.